 By Streetcar from Union Station

-The DC Streetcar departs from the Hopscotch Bridge every 15 minutes.
+The free DC Streetcar departs from the Hopscotch Bridge every 15 minutes.
 To get there from Union Station, use the elevators or escalators to go up one level from the Amtrak waiting area and go north through the Union Station parking structure toward H Street.
 Disembark the Streetcar at 13th and H and walk to the Atlas.